AnoopAlias/AUTOM8N/docs/_build/html/_sources/installation_cluster.rst.txt

   [ndeploymaster]  # section containing masters FQDN .Only one entry should be there master.example.com ansible_port=22 ansible_connection=local server_id=1 webserver=nginx

-  [ndeploydbslave] # This section has the DB slave .Only one entry should be there slave1.example.com ansible_port=22 server_id=2 webserver=nginx
+  [ndeploydbslave] # This section has the DB slave.
+Only one entry should be there slave1.example.com ansible_port=22 server_id=2 webserver=nginx
   # A slave can act as the DB slave too
   # In a 2 server setup use the same entry here as in [ndeployslaves]
-  # In multi slave setups, use one of the slaves as DB slave.
+  # In multi-slave setups, use one of the slaves as DB slave.

 7. Setup Cluster on master